Estevenson1994/bank_tech_test/README.md

 I then used single unit tests to beginning implementing features.

-My arrangement of the program did change a few times through the program as I worked through the solution, I began to see better ways to do things which I didn't foresee before.
+My arrangement of the program did change a few times I worked through the solution.
+During the implementation, I began to see better ways to do things which I didn't foresee before.

-Finally I had to change the feature tests to fit my new implementation.
+Finally, I had to change the feature tests to fit my new implementation.

 I have 100% coverage for this implementation.